wimdenherder/youtubetv/README.md

 # DEMO

 Check out the demo here: https://tv-3b1b9.web.app/
+PS: For the first video you have to click the screen (interaction is required to start autoplay), it will automatically zap to a new video after 4-6 seconds.
+You can also click NEXT on top of the window.
 It preloads YouTube video's so that you can zap tiktok style: immediate playbacks!

 # YouTubeTV TikTok Style